What are the Types of Content Marketing?

 These platforms are similar in that they both use short videos.
 Typically used by younger customers, these platforms favor short and above all else genuine content.

-No matter the platform you use or the format you pick, you should always ask yourself: what type of content would be valuable for your customer?
 Put yourself in their shoes and think about what you would like to see.
 What type of content fits best with your products and services?
 For example, a business that sells fine artwork would naturally want to take a lot of videos and pictures of their goods, but a lawyer might be more inclined to write blog posts and ebooks to help their clients understand legal matters.

 How can DemandJump Help You?